Mullappally Ramachandran: Controversy

-In June 2020, he made some controversial comments against the health minister K.K Shailaja, calling her as Covid Rani (Covid Queen).
+In June 2020, he made some controversial comments against the health minister K.K Shailaja, calling her Covid Rani (Covid Queen).
 In November 2020, he entered into controversy again as he stated "women with self respect will die if she is raped, or else try not to be sexually assaulted again".
 Later, he claimed that his remarks on rape survivors are being 'portrayed as anti-women by others.